Julianne Young

 Julianne Young is an American politician from Idaho.
-Young is a Republican member of Idaho House of Representatives from District 31 seat B.
+Young is a former Republican member of Idaho House of Representatives from District 30 seat B.

 Early life

 Young's father is Richard Hill.
 Young grew up in Moreland, Idaho.
 At age 7, Young's family moved to Blackfoot, Idaho.
 Young graduated from Snake River High School.

 Education

 Young earned an Associate degree from Rick's College.
 Young earned a Bachelor's degree in education from Idaho State University.

 Career

 Young is a former certified teacher who became a home-school educator.